-To support access to lung cancer screening services for people living in rural and remote areas, Heart of Australia will deliver culturally safe mobile lung cancer screening services.
+To support access to lung cancer screening services for people living in rural and remote areas, Heart of

+Australia will deliver culturally safe mobile lung cancer screening services in some rural and remote areas.

 Learn more about Heart of Australia's mobile lung cancer screening services on their website.